 Partner Visa Australia Explained

 An Australian partner visa is a two-stage residency pathway for the spouse, de facto partner, or fiancé(e) of an Australian citizen, permanent resident, or eligible New Zealand citizen.
 Applicants lodge either onshore (subclass 820 → 801) or offshore (subclass 309 → 100), receive a temporary visa first, then progress to permanent residency after roughly two years if the relationship remains genuine.
-Government fees are around $9,095 (indicative, April 2026) and processing takes 12–24 months.
+Government fees are a single combined charge of around $11,710 covering both stages (current as at 1 July 2026) and processing takes 12–24 months.
 This guide covers the two-stage structure, onshore vs offshore choice, evidence requirements, and when a MARA-registered agent is worth the fee.

 What a Partner Visa Is